joeholley/agones/site/content/en/docs/Guides/Client SDKs/_index.md

 #### SetAnnotation(key, value)

-This will set an [Annotation](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) value on the backing `GameServer` record that is stored in Kubernetes.
+This will set an [Annotation](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) key/value pair on the backing `GameServer` record that is stored in Kubernetes.

 To maintain isolation, the `key` value is automatically prefixed with **"agones.dev/sdk-"** for the same reasons as